Simple sustainability tips to become a greener lab

 4 How we can help you go green

 Your to-do list for becoming a green lab is probably very long by now.
-But we'd like to give you one last tip: Order from sustainable suppliers.
+But we'd like to give you one last tip: Order from sustainable suppliers that use renewable energy to produce long-lasting devices.
 The way the products you use every day are manufactured has an indirect impact on your eco-balance.
 If you'd like to know what we're doing for the environment, browse our sustainability pages.

 We’ve discussed how to make your lab green, now it's up to you to put these tips into practice.
-But we know how easy it is to forget things like closing the sash on your fume hood, so we've put together a PDF with useful reminders that you can print out and put up in the lab.
+But we know how easy it is to forget things like closing the sash on your fume hood, so we've put together a poster summarizing this article and a PDF with useful reminders that you can print out and put up in the lab.

 And if you liked this article, please share it with as many colleagues as possible!
 We can only reduce the ecological footprint of the lab industry if we work together.